 The DOE’s promotion process ensures that students receive the support they need to succeed in the next grade level.
-During remote learning, promotion decisions continue to be based on a holistic look at each student’s progress, with flexibility for remote learning conditions.
 For grades Kindergarten through 8, schools review many pieces of student work to determine if students are ready for the next grade level.
 For grades 9 through 12, schools make promotion decisions based on course credits.

 Talk to your student’s school about how this process applies to your student if: